rominaangeloni/nd035-c4-Security-and-DevOps/README.md

    - `client_id` - the ID of the client configured in Keycloak
    - `code_challenge` - the computed code challenge
    - `code_challenge_method` - the hashing method of the code challenge
-4. The browser executes the redirection to Keycloak - note that PKCE parameters are sent as well
+4. The seller's browser redirects to Keycloak authorization endpoint
-5. Keycloak responds with the login page to authenticate the user
+5. Keycloak shows the seller the login page to authenticate them
-6. The is successfully authenticated in Keycloak
+6. The seller successfully authenticates as a Wallapop user through Keycloak
-7. Keycloak responds with the redirection to Portal Hero
+7. Keycloak redirects the seller to Portal Hero with the authorization code
    ```
-   GET /callback
+   GET /redirection-uri
    Query params:
    state: haeMd6UffZpxLDRWkNbAMW
    session_state: 9c296d6e-1353-43ab-91ec-d8df10532938